 Our experts come from a variety of backgrounds and provide guidance to businesses across industries.
-Read the introductions below to gain insight into each our our counselors.
+Read the introductions below to gain insight into each of our counselors.

 Gloria Flanagan, Assistant Director (General Business, City Processes, Government Contracting)